5 Steps To Knowing Your Self-Worth And Valuing Yourself

 This lack of not recognizing your value and self-worth does not necessarily show up in all areas of your life.

 You could be running a successful business and bossing the competition.
 While at the same time settling for less than the ideal in your romantic relationships or even in your family situation, because you think too little of yourself to consider your needs as important.

 You could be enjoying a growing career and great academics in school.
 But at the same time allowing your friends to run roughshod over you on a regular basis.
 Why?
-Because you lack the required understanding of your self-worth to say “Enough, I deserve better from you”.
+Because you lack the required knowledge of your self-worth to say “Enough, I deserve better from you”.

-A lack of knowledge of self-worth will lead you to short change yourself and will have you settling for cards that should have nothing to do with you.
+A lack of knowledge of self-worth will lead you to short-change yourself and will have you settling for cards that should have nothing to do with you.